niuware/niuware.github.io/quick-docs.md

 Web mode:
 > http://my_url/console/migrations/create

-This will create a new migration class in the `App/Migrations/Migrations` folder as `MigrationVersion_vTimestamp.php`.
+This will create a new migration class in the `App/Migrations/Migrations` directory as `MigrationVersion_vTimestamp.php`.
 Notice the MigrationVersion part of the file as you can use this number for targetting commands suchs as migrate and rollback.
 For example:

 {% highlight php %}
 [App/Migrations/20170605063432_v1496644472.php]

 <?php

-use Niuware\WebFramework\Migration;
+use Niuware\WebFramework\Database\Migration;
 use Illuminate\Database\Schema\Blueprint;

 class V1496644472 extends Migration